karma4u101/Reactive-Templating-With-Foundation/README.md

 **This is work in progress!** You can take a peek at it right now but i suggest you also check back later for a better experience.

+This example is now using the [FoBo - Lift Front-End Toolkit Module](https://github.com/karma4u101/FoBo)

 The intention of this example is to show some of Lifts templating features in conjunction with the front-end toolkit [ZURB/Foundation](http://foundation.zurb.com/) and in particular fondations reactive semi-liquid, mobile-scaling grid.